GaiaNet-AI/docs/docs/getting-started/register.md

 To receive rewards, bind your node and device IDs with a Metamask account using the Gaia web portal:

-1. Open https://www.gaianet.ai/ on your browser and click **"Connect."**
+1. Open https://www.gaianet.ai/ on your browser and click **"Launch App."**
-2. Log into Metamask using the QR code and connect your account.
+2. click **Connect** to log into the website with Metamask.
 3. Hover on your profile and click **"Setting"** and click **"Nodes."**
 4. Click **"Connect new node"** and enter your node and device IDs in the boxes.
 5. Click **"Join"**